25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

      // IN THIS EXAMPLE DOCUMENT WITH _id: "Cooking" WILL BE INSERTED EVEN THOUGH THERE WAS AN ERROR IN THE PREVIOUS DOCUMENT
      ```

-2. **Write Concern**: Write concern describes the level of acknowledgment requested from MongoDB for write operations.
+2. **Write Concern**: Write concern describes the level of acknowledgment requested from MongoDB for write operations
    - Here, **`w: 1`** is acknowledgment is requested on a write operation and it is **`w: 0`** if no acknowledgment is needed.
 If `w` is **greater than 1** then it requires acknowledgment from the primary and as many data-bearing secondaries as needed to meet the specified write concern.
 Specifying `w: 2` would require acknowledgment from the primary and one of the secondaries.
-Specifying `w: 3` would require acknowledgment from the primary and both secondaries.
+Specifying `w: 3` would require acknowledgment from the primary and both secondaries

    - The `j` option requests acknowledgment from MongoDB that the write operation has been written to the [on-disk journal](https://docs.mongodb.com/manual/core/journaling/).

    - This option specifies a time limit, in milliseconds, for the write concern. `wtimeout` is only applicable for `w` values greater than `1`. `wtimeout` causes write operations to return with an error after the specified limit, even if the required write concern will eventually succeed.
 When these write operations return, MongoDB **does not** undo successful data modifications performed before the write concern exceeded the `wtimeout` time limit.
 If you do not specify the `wtimeout` option and the level of write concern is unachievable, the write operation will block indefinitely.
-Specifying a `wtimeout` value of `0` is equivalent to a write concern without the `wtimeout` option.
+Specifying a `wtimeout` value of `0` is equivalent to a write concern without the `wtimeout` option

      ```javascript
      db.collectionName.insertOne({_id: "yoga", name: "Yoga"}, { w: <value>, j: <boolean>, wtimeout: <number> });
      ```

 **Atomicity**: If an operation fails on a document, then the operation will be rolled back for only that document.
-The document is either saved or not saved.
+The document is either saved or not saved

 ##### Import Documents from JSON File